 As one example of how judging works at our fair, no one took home a blue ribbon in the “Other Jelly” category.
 Other Jelly, like Other Jam, is a tough gig.
 It encompasses all the jellies that aren’t one pure flavor (apple, plum, grape, and so on).
 Anything spiced, herbed, or peppered will end up with the Other Jellies.
 So my Apple Earl Grey Almond Jelly was judged against Homegrown Rose, Wild Gooseberry, Habañero, and Rosemary Mint, to name a few.
 The judges found a flaw in every jar, so top honors went to the Homegrown Rose, which won a second place ribbon.

 Here’s how the ribbons sorted out, with links to the recipes published on this blog.
-(You can find the complete collection of recipes in my eBook.)

 - Meyer Lemon Marmalade: Best of Show for Marmalade, First Place Lemon Marmalade